andrewdavidsmith/transferase/docs/building.md

   LC_ALL=C.UTF-8`.
 I didn't notice the same issue on my own Ubuntu machines, but each of those is a mess.

-- I get a "Note" from `R CMD check` because the `transferase.so` shared library is over 50MB in size (!).
+- I get a "Note" from `R CMD check` because the `Rxfr.so` shared library is over 50MB in size (!).
 Interestingly, if I build without `-g` the size decreases down to roughly 2MB.
 There are many ways to make the shared library smaller, and I expect to ensure users get small binaries eventually.
   But in a process that ends with `R CMD check` I want to modify as few build settings as possible.
+I don't see the same issue with default settings building with R as installed through Homebrew on macOS.

 All together as one copy-paste: